SercanKaya0/linkeasy_flutter/README.md

 Example :
        Navigation.pushNamed(root: Routes.onboard);

 ## platform_design

-It is the build that runs the builder based on the platform type.
+'It is the build that runs the builder based on the platform type.'

 Example :

 class PlatformSensitiveMain extends PlatformSensitiveWidget {